 Nature of Mind: EA Lang & Cultures, Neuroscience & Writing (11 Units)

 This cluster delves into the complexities of the human brain, consciousness, and spiritual practices.
 Students will explore the effects of psychoactive substances on the brain, develop writing skills, and engage with Buddhist thought and history.
-This cluster allows students to fulfill their Biological Science and Philosophy & Values breadth requirements, as well as the second half of Reading and Composition.
+This cluster allows students to fulfill their Biological Science and Philosophy & Values breadth requirements.
+Regarding course placement into either College Writing R4A OR College Writing R4B: Students participating in this cluster will be placed in the appropriate course, and therefore do not need to be concerned about placement prior to selecting this cluster.

 Course Descriptions